pvcraven/2017_web_security/source/final/anthony/index.rst

 	way to show octal numbers in ES5 was through the use of (0) as a prefix.
 If a number is outside of the 0-7 range than the prefixed 0 will be ignored and return decimals.
 In ES6 instead of returning decimal it will return a syntax error.
-Binary and Octal are required to be prefixed with 0o for octal and.
+Binary and Octal are required to be prefixed with "0o" for octal and "0b" for binary.
-	0b for binary.
 [OctalandBinary]_

 	.. image:: binary_octal.png